Pest Control Business Guide to Local Listings

 As a pest control business owner, you know that digital marketing is one of the best channels to invest in to help you grow your business.
 The internet and modern technology have made it much easier to connect people from around the world with information, but your local business doesn't necessarily need the attention of the world at large.

-Instead, you should be focused on a strategy to help you attract attention and build awareness in your local market, making you more visible when customers are searching for what you have to offer.
-Not only does this mean an optimized website, with content structured to show up for specific terms when people in your area are looking for a pest control solution - it means you need to ensure that your business is listed in the right places, with the right info.
+Instead, you should focus on a strategy to attract attention and build awareness in your local market, making you more visible when customers are searching for what you offer.
+Not only does this mean an optimized website, with content structured to show up for specific terms when people in your area are looking for a pest control solution, but it also means you need to ensure that your business is listed in the right places, with the right info.

 Local citation management is a critical component of a local-focused digital marketing strategy.
-Are you putting the necessary care into ensuring your listings are accurate?
+Are you taking the necessary care to ensure your listings are accurate?

 What Is a Local Citation?

-At its most basic, a local citation is a listing that exists to help people searching for local businesses in their area.
+At its most basic, a local citation is a listing that helps people searching for local businesses in their area, but it's also an important link from another website that Google Crawls to yours, serving as a vote of confidence that your business is truly in the location you claim.

-Some citations are directories that mention of your business’ name, address, and phone number online.
-Others, such as Google My Business or Yelp, may be platforms that include other important information like service descriptions, hours of operation, images, or reviews.
+Some citations are directories that mention your business’ name, address, and phone number online.
+Others, such as Google My Business or Yelp, may include additional important information, such as service descriptions, hours of operation, images, or reviews.

 Why Are Local Listings Important for Pest Control?